SDanS/ssl_api_test/README.md

 > IP address: 149.28.65.95
 > Licensed: Trial Until April 14th

+* Accounts
+  *  Same general setup as above.
+     *  TODO: say more.

 plesk-01.sectigodemo.com

 > IP address:  149.28.76.248
 > Licensed: No

+* Accounts
+  * Users and domains are nuts on plesk, but again, happy path to victory.

 Needed dns entries: